gunjam/fastify-i18next-plugin/README.md

 })
   .then(res => console.log(res.payload))

-// 'cy', detected from lng query, cookie won't be checked as it is lower
+// 'cy', detected from lng query, the cookie won't be checked as it is lower
 // priority
 app.inject({
   path: '/',